andreasmang/claire/doc/README-RUNME.md

 We provide **several examples** for executing these binaries in the [doc/examples](https://github.com/andreasmang/claire/tree/gpu/examples) subfolder.
 We briefly explain these examples below.

 These binaries can be found in the `bin` folder after CLAIRE has been built successfully.
-To learn more about building claire take a look at our [quick installation guide](README-INSTALL-QUICK.md) ([doc/README-INSTALL-QUICK.md](README-INSTALL-QUICK.md)) or our [detailed installation guide](README-INSTALL.md) [doc/README-INSTALL.md](README-INSTALL.md).
+To learn more about building claire take a look at our [installation guide](README-INSTALL.md) found in [doc/README-INSTALL.md](README-INSTALL.md).

 ## Get Help <a name="clairehelp"></a>